title insurance [ˈtī-təl – in-ˈshu̇r-ən(t)s]

 In the grand scheme of things, purchasing an owner’s title insurance policy is a matter of a few to several hundred dollars more paid at closing, while the risk of forgoing the protection is a loss in the hundreds of thousands – to potentially millions of dollars range.

 Without an owner’s title insurance, you may be on the hook for the legal expenses and other costs to settle the dispute.
 Even worse, if you’re unsuccessful at defending title, you could lose your home and all cash invested in the home.
-An owner’s title insurance policy means your biggest asset has the backing of a multi-billion dollar insurance underwriter and its legal department – should anyone make a title claim, you will be covered and compensated for any losses at no additional cost.
+An owner’s title insurance policy means your biggest asset has the backing of a multi-million dollar insurance underwriter and its legal department – should anyone make a title claim, you will be covered and compensated for any losses at no additional cost.